Yuhao-C/cs452/README.md

 For broken branches we set the distance of the broken edge to a very large number, so that our routing algorithm will try to avoid them and find a shorter path.
 However, this won't work if the broken edge is the only path to the destination.

-Currently we have only recorded the broken branches for Track B.

 #### Broken Sensor

-If the triggered sensor is not the expected one, we try to search for next two expected sensor and match.
+If the triggered sensor is not the predicted next triggered sensor by any trains, we try to compare it with the next sensor after the predicted next triggered sensor of any trains.
+If we find a match, then we assume that the matching train missed one sensor.

+The above assumption holds if there are no more than 1 consecutive broken sensor.

 Speed estimation still works because we will calculate the distance between the actual triggered sensor and the last triggered sensor.
 This can handle the case when at most two consecutive sensors are broken.
 If we still can't match a sensor, we consider it as an error and issue emergency stop.